BAAQMD/InMAP-SFAB/Data/README.md

 `marginal_values/` is the unzipped contents of [marginal_values.zip][Zenodo], published alongside the full ISRM v1.2.1 on Zenodo.
 For details, see the [Zenodo] page.

+## Contents of `Data/Socrata/`

+Here you'll find copies of Census 2020 counts, by race/ethnicity, for the SF Bay Area.
+These were mirrored from the internal BAAQMD/MTC Socrata portal on 2022-01-22.
+The shapefile contains hard-to-recognize Census variables like `P0020005`.
+The logic that translates and combines these into abbreviations of more familiar names for racial/ethnic categories, like `AsnPI` (Asian/Pacific Islander), is in the [exptools] R package.

 ## Large external files

 The following large files are _not_ in this GH repo, but are part of the build.